 Before getting started with the nitty gritty details of planning your day, you’ll want to sit down with your partner and discuss your Big Picture vision for your wedding.
 Tackle these five important points first, because they are the biggest determining factors of your potential cost, and will give you an overall framework to build upon.

-- Style – personal style.
+- Style – Consider your personal style.
 How would you describe each of your personal style?
 Your home style?
 Get more resources for defining your wedding style here.

-- Vibe – upscale or laid-back?
+- Vibe – Are you thinking of something upscale or laid-back?
 Serious and sentimental or off-beat and fun?

 - Think about your “why”

 - Be true to yourselves

 - Have fun with it!